Kavyashree8/Image-processing/README.md

 cv2.imshow("result.jpg", res)
 cv2.waitKey(0)

+**output**

 ![output](https://user-images.githubusercontent.com/75052954/105166357-3ab99080-5acc-11eb-9a7a-6b01517a9da0.PNG)

-**4. Develop a program to convert the color image to gray scale and binary image.** import cv2 img = cv2.imread('f2.jpg') gray=cv2.cvtColor(img,cv2.COLOR_BGR2GRAY) cv2.imshow('Gray Image',gray)
+**4. Develop a program to convert the color image to gray scale and binary image.**
+**Description:**
+        Grayscaling is the process of converting an image from other color spaces e.g RGB, CMYK, HSV, etc. to shades of gray.
+It varies between complete black and complete white.
+A binary image is a monochromatic image that consists of pixels that can have one of exactly two colors, usually black and white. cv2.threshold works as, if pixel value is greater than a threshold value, it is assigned one value (may be white),else it is assigned another value (may be black). destroyAllWindows() simply destroys all the windows we created.
+To destroy any specific window, use the function cv2.destroyWindow() where you pass the exact window name.
+**Program**
+import cv2
+img = cv2.imread('f2.jpg')
+gray=cv2.cvtColor(img,cv2.COLOR_BGR2GRAY)
+cv2.imshow('Gray Image',gray)
 cv2.waitKey(0)
 cv2.destroyAllWindows()
 ret, bw_img = cv2.threshold(img,127,255,cv2.THRESH_BINARY)
 cv2.imshow("Binary Image",bw_img)
 cv2.waitKey(0)
 cv2.destroyAllWindows()

+**OUTPUT**

 ![gray](https://user-images.githubusercontent.com/75052954/105166952-f8448380-5acc-11eb-9a95-3084923e3f8b.PNG)
 ![binary](https://user-images.githubusercontent.com/75052954/105166971-fd093780-5acc-11eb-94c9-8262a6ac51f4.PNG)